openframeworks/ofBook/04_animation/chapter.md

 Things in the world don't move linearly.
 They don't take even steps.
 Roll a ball on the floor, it slows down.
 It's accelerating in a negative direction.
 Sometimes things speed up, like a baseball bat going from resting to swinging.
 Curving pct leads to interesting behavior.
 The objects still take the same amount of time to get there, but they do it in more lifelike, non-linear ways.

-If you raise it **[KL: re-word what "it" is.]** to a larger power it looks more extreme.
+If you raise the incoming number between 0 and 1 to a larger power it looks more extreme.
 Interestingly, if you raise this value between 0 and 1 to a fractional (rational) power (i.e., a power that's less than 1 and greater than 0), it curves in the other direction.

 The second example shows an animation that uses pct again to get from A to B, but in this case, pct is raised to a power: